 The tax year of your bill reads like this:

-“Year 2022 tax bills were sent to the owner of record as of January 1, 2022 and were mailed in November 2022, will be due December 2022, will be delinquent and begin accruing penalties in January 2023 and will become liens April 15, 2023.”
+“Year 2024 tax bills will be sent to the owner of record as of January 1, 2024 and will be mailed in November 2024, will be due December 2024, will be delinquent and begin accruing penalties in January 2025 and will become liens April 15, 2025.”

 Review the tax calendar to learn more: